LucasKonrath/arch-kata-mr-bill/glossary.md

 **Definition:** A highly scalable, fast container management service that makes it easy to run, stop, and manage Docker containers on a cluster.
 **Context:** Used for container management with EC2 launch type.
 Provides task definitions for resource allocation and service auto-scaling.

+### Edge Computing
+**Definition:** A distributed computing paradigm that brings computation and data storage closer to the sources of data, improving response times and saving bandwidth.
+**Context:** Leveraged through CloudFront edge locations for static content delivery and edge functions for simple transformations.

 ### Event-Driven Architecture
 **Definition:** A software architecture paradigm promoting the production, detection, consumption of, and reaction to events.
 **Context:** Implemented using SNS/SQS for asynchronous communication between services, improving system resilience and responsiveness.